 Franciszka Rubinlicht, 37 years old, painter, decorator in Warsaw theatres.
-During the first operation she and her brother Henio were working in a workshop, in Spring 1943 they crossed over to the Aryan side.
+During the first operation she and her husband Henio were working in a workshop, in Spring 1943 they crossed over to the Aryan side.
 She died in hiding, probably suffering from stomach cancer.
-Neither did her brother survive the war.
+Neither did her husband survive the war.
 In a letter to her sisters hiding on the Aryan side she wrote: „We are not people anymore, but frightful shadows drifting in spurious resignation, awaiting salvation – death.
 We are tormented, hounded, and persecuted in such a terrifying way that a miracle can be for us the only salvation.
 Mass executions continue and we stand in the queue waiting for our turn.
 To the extent that it’s possible and in great egoism I let others pass first, those who are in a bigger hurry to this cruel death dealt in torture, and we keep on heading for the end.… In our minds we have been ready to die for more than 6 months now.”
 In the letter she also describes the fate of the entire family.

 Franciszka’s sister, Chaja (Halina) Berensztejn, née Rubinlicht, bacteriologist, 49 years old, worked in a workshop.
 “From the beginning of the war she was mad with fear”.
 On the 5th of September “the supervisor of the factory took Hala out of the line, she escaped them twice and hid herself in some hole in a bundle of sheets.
 They pulled her out of there, beat her ferociously and sent to Treblinka, where they had a bath specially arranged for shoving people naked inside and gassing them.
 I think Hala tried to run again.
 Maybe she was shot somewhere on the way.”